sxs-collaboration/spectre/docs/Installation/Installation.md

    Within the container, SPECTRE_ROOT is available and CHARM_DIR is /work/charm.
 For the following steps, stay inside the docker container as root.
-4. `cd` into /work/charm, and apply the Charm++ patch by running `git apply SPECTRE_ROOT/support/Charm/v6.8.patch`.
-5. Make a build directory somewhere inside the container, e.g.
+4. Make a build directory somewhere inside the container, e.g.
    /work/spectre-build-gcc, and cd into it.
-6. Build SpECTRE with
+5. Build SpECTRE with
    `cmake -D CHARM_ROOT=/work/charm/multicore-linux64-gcc SPECTRE_ROOT`
    then
    `make -jN`